-Economic theory states that we should calculate prices using the long run marginal cost of supplying power (LRMC) to consumers.
-In theory, prices calculated on LRMC, will influence consumer demand for power to a level of demand that maximises economic welfare and long term benefits to consumers.
+Economic theory states that we should calculate prices using the long run marginal cost of supplying power to consumers.
+In theory, prices calculated on long run marginal cost, will influence consumer demand for power to a level of demand that maximises economic welfare and long term benefits to consumers.

-For 2018 and beyond we have forecast load group demand to create a smooth increase in demand from year to year, as well as smoothed forecasts for Opex.
-Smoothed forecast demand, in conjunction with forecast returns to capital, enables us to calculate prices based on the LRMC.
+For the year ending 31 March 2020 and beyond we have forecast load group demand to create a smooth increase in demand from year to year, as well as smoothed forecasts for Opex.
+Smoothed forecast demand, in conjunction with forecast returns to capital, enables us to calculate prices based on the long run marginal costs.